LouisMazel/maz-ui-3/packages/docs/docs/components/maz-drawer.md

 ## Basic usage

-This component used `<Teleport to="body">`, so you can implement this component everywhere
+This component use `<Teleport to="body">`, so you can implement this component everywhere

 <MazDrawer variant="top" v-model="isOpenedTop">
   <template #title>